 The following table shows all the employees the school considers instructional, and therefore, part of the above student-to-faculty ratio.
 These include both those employees designated as either "primarily instructional" or as "instructional combined with research/public service".
 It does not include employees that have been identified by University of Southern California as primarily performing research or public service.

 |Total||Full Time||Part Time||Percent Full Time|

 |Total of Those With Faculty Status||3,390||2,113||1,277||62.3%|

 |Without Faculty Status||-||-||-||-|

-University of Southern California makes above average use of full-time teachers, with 57.0% of instructors teaching full time.
+University of Southern California has more full-time teachers than the average school, with 62.0% of instructors teaching full time.

 At University of Southern California , only 38.0% of the teaching staff are part-time non-faculty or non-tenure track faculty.
 This use of adjuncts is low, below the national average of 51.4%, which could be indicative of University of Southern California's commitment to building a strong, long-term instructional team.

 Colleges often use part-time professors and adjuncts to teach courses, rather than full-time faculty.
 This hiring practice is primarily a way to save money amid increasingly tight budgets.
 However, it is a controversial practice with strong views on either side.
 We encourage you to understand this topic more deeply, and how the colleges you are interested in approach faculty hiring.
 It's your education and your money on the line.
 Make sure you know what you are getting for it.

 On this page, we refer to an adjunct teacher or a part-time teacher interchangeably, although each school may have a slightly different definition.
 In short, an adjunct professor can either work full-time or part-time during a school semester, but they have no contract or a contract that lasts only a short amount of time.
 To come up with the numbers for this page, we use the total number of part-time non-faculty and non-tenure track faculty to represent the count of adjuncts for the college or university.